-Working with integrity in an accountable manner towards the upliftment of the community; Protecting and enhancing the interest of our clients always; Consistently performing our function with transparency honesty and dedication in dealing with clients; Responding promptly to the needs of our clients; Subscribing to the Batho Pele principles The mission statement acknowledges the objects of Local Government which are outlined in chapter 7 of Local Government Legislation.
-That will give an effect through the IDP and the associated sector plans.
-It also seeks to align the municipal strategic activities, structure and resource allocation with the powers and functions as prescribed in the Constitution of the Republic of South Africa in Chapter 7.
+Working with integrity in an accountable manner towards the upliftment of the community; Protecting and enhancing the interest of our clients always; Consistently performing our function with transparency honesty and dedication in dealing with clients; Responding promptly to the needs of our clients; Subscribing to the Batho Pele principles

+The mission statement acknowledges the objects of Local Government as outlined in various local government legislation and given effect through the IDP and the associated sector plans.
+It also seeks to align the municipal strategic activities, structure and resource allocation with the powers and functions as prescribed in the Constitution of the Republic of South Africa.

 4.1.3.
-DEVELOPMENT GOALS
+DEVELOPMENTGOALS

-The following long-term development goals have been identified and are aligned to the Provincial Growth and Development Strategy based on the above key performance areas:
+The following long-term development goals have been identified based on the above key performance areas:

 government legislation and given effect through the IDP and the associated sector plans.
-It also seeks to align the municipal strategic activities, structure, and resource allocation with the powers the goals of the municipality are aligned to the 7 Goals of The Provinicial Growth and Development Srategy.
+It also seeks to align the municipal strategic activities, structure and resource allocation with the powers.

-- ✓ To build an efficient and sustainable local government structure. - ✓ To promote an equitable access to infrastructure and basic services. - ✓ To create a condition conducive to economic development. - ✓ To promote sustainable social and economic development. - ✓ To create a spatial framework that facilitates an equitable distribution of development. - ✓ To promote sustainable and integrated land use pattern. - ✓ To create of a Newtown that promotes local economic development. - ✓ To prioritize the municipality's catalytic projects which focus on the Wastewater Treatment Works. - ✓ To strengthen intergovernmental relations to ensure the resuscitation of the railway network, accelerating the interchange upgrade programme and augment the water storage facility. - ✓ To develop the municipality's public transport network. - ✓ To ensure provision of socio-economic infrastructure that provides for a full range of housing types, educational facilities, health facilities
+- ✓ To build an efficient and sustainable local government structure. - ✓ To promote an equitable access to infrastructure and basic services. - ✓ To create a condition conducive to economic development. - ✓ To promote sustainable social and economic development. - ✓ To create a spatial framework that facilitates an equitable distribution of development. - ✓ To promote sustainable and integrated land use pattern. - ✓ To create of a Newtown that promotes local economic development. - ✓ To prioritize the municipality's catalytic projects which focuses on the wastewater treatment works. - ✓ To strengthen intergovernmental relations to ensure the resuscitation of the railway network, accelerating the interchange upgrade programme and augment the water storage facility. - ✓ To develop the municipality's public transport network. - ✓ To ensure provision of socio-economic infrastructure that provides for a full range of housing types, educational facilities, health facilities